gammasoft71/Examples_wxWidgets/README.md

 ## Events

-[ApplicationIdle](src/Application/ApplicationIdle) Shows how to create an application and catch idle event.
+[ApplicationIdle](src/Events/ApplicationIdle) Shows how to create an application and catch idle event.

+[CustomEvent](src/Events/CustomEvent) Shows how to create a CustomEvent event with wxCommandEvent.

-[FormAndEvents](src/Events/FormAndEvents) Shows how to create a form and catch events.
+[FrameAndEvents](src/Events/FrameAndEvents) Shows how to create a Frame and catch some events.

-[FormClick](src/Events/FormClick) Shows how to create a form and catch click event.
+[FrameClick](src/Events/FrameClick) Shows how to create a Frame and catch click event.

+[KeyEvents](src/Events/KeyEvents) Shows how to create a Frame and catch key events.

-[FormPaint](src/Others/FormPaint) Shows how to create a form and catch paint event.
+[MouseEvents](src/Events/MouseEvents) Shows how to create a Frame and catch mouse events.

+[ProcessEvent](src/Events/ProcessEvent) Shows how to override ProcessEvent method.

 ## Others